lqb2/blog/_posts/2018-03-19-alternative-futures-tug.md

 the atoms in the room slowly started vibrating again as i relaxed my control of the space. my heartbeat sped up to normal speed and the words flying across the room quickened from an exagerrated southern drawl to a regular southern drawl.

-i raised my hand, high, even though i knew the teacher wouldn't likely call on my black hand to answer her question about the civil war... someday...
+i raised my hand, high, even though i knew the teacher wouldn't likely call on me to answer her question about the civil war... someday...

+[<a href="{{ site.baseurl }}2018/03/23/alternative-futures-tug-part-2/">see part 2...</a>]

 ## notes:
 longer arcs of this story include:
-* a whole story that uses the time stop slowdown as a plot device (sort of similar to kindred's time jumps and also chronicles of a death foretold which is an entire book/short story over a single day).
+* a whole story that uses the time stop slowdown as a plot device (sort of similar to kindred's time jumps and also [chronicle of a death foretold](https://www.goodreads.com/book/show/23878.Chronicle_of_a_Death_Foretold) which is an entire book/short story over a single day).
 * the reaching back and pulling energy eventually depletes the ancestors... until the protagonist realizes that he can send energy backward by healing trauma in the present.
 * the protagonist recognizing that he's in a race to fill up his own spiritual well so he can be reached back to by his nephews (or some other chosen child) since he has no kids of his own.
+* freezing / slowing down time for small spaces has pretty dramatic negative affects on the world outside of that space. the main character is just beginning to develop this power, but he's definitely got lots of growing to do... and with growth comes growing pains, always...
 <!-- hyperlink bank -->